 Additional ideas that support the learning of Latin and Greek roots follow.

-Rooster’s Teaching Resources offers a complete unit for middle school with a variety of activities to help students learn fifty-four Latin and Greek Roots (p.
-177) and the meaning of a list of Latin phrases (p.
-179) from the Core Knowledge Sequence for grade 7.
-It also gives a brief etymology of the Latin influences in our English language and encourages students to recognize the history contained in their everyday language.
+Rooster’s Teaching Resources offers complete units for middle school grades with a variety of activities to help students learn the Latin and Greek Roots from the Core Knowledge Sequence for grades 6, 7 and 8.
+These units also give a brief etymology of the Latin influences in our English language and encourage students to recognize the history contained in their everyday language.

 All handouts are provided in both PDF and Google Slide formats.